AdobeDocs/analytics.en/help/components/classifications/sets/manage/rules.md

 >[!IMPORTANT]
 >
->The different context that the new rule builder uses implies that sub-classifications are evaluated against the value of the sub-classifications immediate parent classification column, and not against the original root dimension value.
+>The different context that the new rule builder uses implies that sub-classifications are evaluated against the value of the immediate parent classification column, and not against the original root dimension value.